rhythm16/rhythm16.github.io/index.markdown

 [check them out!](./cool.md)

 ## Firewood
-Some informative posts/resources by others I've gathered on the Interent.
+Some informative posts/resources by others I've gathered on the Internet.

 We want to keep the fire going.